The Fifth Apparition of Our Lady of Fatima

 Likewise, Our Lady was indicating that graces would be poured out on everybody who would ask for them with confidence.

 In light of this important anniversary, current events make it impossible for even the willfully blind to continue ignoring the Message of Fatima.
 Our Lady’s dire warnings are materializing now with frightening speed.
-No longer can one scoff at the notion of an American Communist Revolution, or of persecutions reducing the Catholic Church to virtual invisibility.
+No longer can one scoff at the notion of Communism enslaving the West – including the U.S.! – or of persecutions of the Catholic Church.

 Unless we quickly bring about the fulfillment of Our Lady’s requests, we must expect to experience the full force of the “If not” portion of Her prophecies: the complete succumbing of the world to Russia’s errors; unimaginably destructive wars; widespread starvation; a ruthless and bloody persecution of the Church; and finally, the wrath of God wiping clean such evils from the earth by the annihilation of entire nations.